jawardell/ubiquitous-broccoli/README.md

 structure called a skewed-top corridor.
 There is currently not a closed-form formula for skewed top corridor numbers.
+The study of STC falls within the realm of enumerative combinatorics and lattice path counting.
+These corridors are simple, yet complex.
+This study is an ongoing work.
+I presented some of the progress on STCs at an undergraduate research conference at my school.
+For more information about STCs, check out the media directory.

 I wrote a program to generate STC numbers in a basic command line interface style.